VitorFigueiredoResearch/Baryon-Convolved-Effective-Potential/README.md

 H1 is designed as a **baseline**.

-Whether it ultimately succeeds or fails, its purpose is to establish—clearly, honestly, and reproducibly—how much of galactic rotation-curve structure can be captured by **nonlocal baryonic response alone**.
+Whether it ultimately succeeds or fails, its purpose is to establish—clearly, Honestly, and reproducibly, how much of the galactic rotation-curve structure can be captured by **nonlocal baryonic response alone**.